Sarah's practice involves regulatory and criminal law matters.

-She has experience in cases involving allegations of: fraud, foreign bribery, contraventions of Directors' duties, market manipulation, market rigging, conspiracy, drug importation, murder, terrorism, workplace safety breaches, bullying, assault and sexual offending.
+She has experience in cases involving allegations of: fraud, foreign bribery, market manipulation, cartel offences, conspiracy, drug importation, murder, terrorism, workplace safety breaches, bullying, assault and sexual offending.

 Sarah is particularly interested in the interaction between criminal law and corporate governance and regulatory contraventions.
 She provides advice in relation to ASIC litigation, including strategies for compulsory interviews under s19 ASIC Act 2001 and Banning Order hearings under s920A Corporations Act 2001.
 She has been briefed in relation to ASIC's investigation into Bank Bill Swap Rate practices.

 Sarah has provided advice to Government Departments, Statutory Authorities and in relation to Commissions of Inquiry and Parliamentary Inquiries.

 Sarah appears in all jurisdictions including the County Court, Supreme Court and Court of Appeal.

 In 2011 Sarah was one of 12 barristers selected from members of the Criminal Bar to participate in the inaugural Trial Counsel Development Program, an initiative of Victoria Legal Aid.

 Sarah is on the Victoria Legal Aid Preferred Trial Counsel List and has been granted an Indictable Crime Certificate.